Tom DeLonge: 2022–present: Return to Blink-182

+Artistry

 Musical style

-Vocal style

 DeLonge's distinctive nasal singing style and accent has been widely observed, celebrated, and mocked.
 Julia Gray, a writer for Vulture, termed it "the Tom DeLonge Twang, [which] contorted words like things ("theeeengs") and my head ("myy'eaad") into a cartoonish California diction."
 DeLonge's singing style on "I Miss You"–particularly his verse lyrics "Where are you / and I'm so sorry", or pronunciation of the word head—has been widely referenced throughout popular culture, and is considered a meme.
 DeLonge stated he developed the style in an attempt to sound like Milo Aukerman of the Descendents.
 "It’s really hard to make [singing] sound good when you’re not even doing it right to begin with, you know?" he joked in 2019.

 The style was studied by Stanford University's linguistics professor Penelope Eckert in an article for Atlas Obscura.
 Eckert determined DeLonge's pronunciations are a result of the California Shift, a regional chain shift that joins vowels and emphasizes words ending in "R".
 In the same article, Christopher Appelgren, former president of Golden State-based Lookout!
 Records, suggested the nasal style emerged as an amateur way to cut through the loudness of being in a punk band.
 David Anthony, writer for The A.V.
 Club, observes it could stem from a long line of punk singers affecting an accent: "Whether it be Johnny Rotten's snarl or Joe Strummer's overt Britishness, these kinds of exaggerated singing styles have been present from the genre’s birth."

 Some writers have suggested DeLonge has consciously moved away from the nasal style throughout his career, particularly in the 2010s.
 Gray of Vulture observed that his "patented wail [became] newly deep and warbly," while Patrick Doyle from Rolling Stone called it "way different."
 In response, DeLonge agreed and said the change came upon starting Angels & Airwaves: "The tempo was slower, the melodies were written differently.
 And then, rather than nasally staccato, it became more like [a] violin, more like a stringed instrument.
 The notes flow together.
 And then it came naturally to me. [...]
 It’s the only way I know how to sing now."

+DeLonge's guitar playing style developed as the result of being the only guitarist in the band, and as an attempt to sound like two guitars when played together with Hoppus' bass playing.
+His playing frequently employs arpeggiation.
+He self-described his guitar parts on early blink-182 releases as "riffs that were half riff/half chords or something just to try and fill in the space."